system76/ec/docs/flashing.md

 Use this method for flashing a system already running System76 EC.

+This method will only work if the running firmware is not locked.
+Firmware is write locked if it was built with `CONFIG_SECURITY=y`. firmware-update must be used to flash from UEFI in this state (see `flash.sh` in firmware-open).

 This will trigger a watchdog reset causing the system to **immediately power off**.
 OS data may be lost or corrupted as a result.
 Save and close all applications before flashing.